The Haunted Wythe House in Williamsburg

 A House of Law and Lawlessness

 The Wythe House stands as one of Colonial Williamsburg's most historically significant and supernaturally active buildings.
 Home to George Wythe - signer of the Declaration of Independence, America's first law professor, and Thomas Jefferson's mentor - this elegant Georgian mansion harbors dark secrets and violent ghosts.
 The house's paranormal activity stems from multiple tragedies: Wythe's murder by poisoning, Lady Ann Skipwith's death in childbirth, and its use as a hospital during both the Revolutionary War and Civil War.
-These layered traumas created a supernatural vortex where different eras of suffering manifest simultaneously.
+These layered traumas created a supernatural vortex where different eras of suffering manifest simultaneously - a pattern that helps explain [what makes Williamsburg one of America's most haunted cities](/williamsburg/why-is-williamsburg-haunted/).

 Tragedy Upon Tragedy